Category Archives: Alfred Hitchcock

 Amid martinis and festive party games, Ruth keeps not one secret but two and is being blackmailed for her shenanigans.
 Her connection to Father Michael slowly bubbles to the surface.

 Christian viewers will neither be offended nor completely embraced either.
-Hitchcock does not mock religion but makes certain of the conflict and demons that can encircle even a pious or righteous man.
+Hitchcock does not mock religion but makes sure of the conflict and demons that can encircle even a pious or righteous man.

-Known as far back as the 1940s Rebecca was toying with viewers and frequently adding an LGBTQ uncertainty, this can be said of I Confess.
+As far back as the 1940s, Rebecca was toying with viewers and frequently adding an LGBTQ uncertainty; this can be said of I Confess.

 Only Hitchcock will know the answer.

-Eagle-eyed Hitchcock fans will certainly discover similarities to his other works.
+Eagle-eyed Hitchcock fans will undoubtedly discover similarities to his other works.

-While not the cream of the crop among Hitchcock’s best film entries or even a top ten offering, I Confess (1953) is deserving of a viewing or two on its own merits.
+While not the cream of the crop among Hitchcock’s best film entries or even a top ten offering, I Confess (1953) deserves a viewing or two on its own merits.

 Clift and Baxter have excellent chemistry and mystique, and the plot is enough to keep audiences well-occupied.